Historia Mundum

 “The Taking of Pamplona”, a painting by Horace Vernet depicting an episode of the French intervention against the Trienio Liberal.
 Public domain image.

-In the 1820s, happened the first wave of revolutionary movements since the defeat of Napoleon in 1815.
-According the historian James Billington, the movements of this decade happened in the peripheries of the continent, in traditional societies that had not yet begun the Industrial Revolution.
+In the 1820s, the first wave of revolutionary movements since Napoleon’s defeat in 1815 broke out.
+According to the historian James Billington, the movements of this decade happened in the peripheries of the continent, in traditional societies that had not yet begun the Industrial Revolution.
+That geography mattered: liberal revolt first advanced where imperial weakness, military grievance, colonial disruption, and memories of Napoleonic reform gave constitutional activists room to act before the great powers could agree on a response.

 These were the main revolutions of the decade: